 After the Dean has approved the relationship, the Eminent Scholar will be sent one letter from the Dean to participate in this relationship and one letter from the chair explaining the program.

-MENTOR VISIT Logistics for the visit should be made in partnership with the UMBC Assistant Professor’s home department.
-All meals and expenses should adhere to UMBC guidelines. (http://www.umbc.edu/accounting/Per_Diem_Rates.htm)
+- Funding: Logistics for travel, visits, and funding should be made in partnership with the UMBC Assistant Professor’s home department and Dean’s Office.
+All meals and expenses should adhere to UMBC Travel guidelines

 - Reporting: The Assistant Professor and Chair/Program Director are responsible for completing the Eminent Scholar End of Relationship Report and submitting it to their Deans Office at the conclusion of the 2-year mentoring relationship.